 Dental Crowns and Onlays are used to add strength and beauty to teeth that are affected by decay, damage and wear.
-Dr. Kimberley Daxon and Dr. Deborah Lowry will work with you to determine which restoration is best for you.
+Dr. Kim Daxon and Dr. Deborah Lowry will work with you to determine which restoration is best for you.

 Dr. Daxon and Dr. Lowry can restore your smile with beautiful cosmetic crowns.
 Dental crowns, sometimes called caps are dental restorations that are placed over a tooth to restore beauty and function.

 You may benefit from dental crowns if you:

 - have broken, cracked or severely worn teeth

 - have an existing crown that is unpleasant or in need of replacement

 - need to correct bite issues